 Herpes virus reactivation (e.g., herpes zoster, herpes simplex), was reported in clinical studies.
 Most of the herpes zoster cases were mild to moderate, localized (involved a single dermatome), followed a benign clinical course, and did not lead to discontinuation.
 During POETYK PSO-1, PSO-2, and the open-label extension trial, 10 out of 18 patients who reported events of herpes zoster were under 50 years of age and there was a case of multidermatomal herpes zoster in an immunocompetent subject who received deucravacitinib.
-Physicians should educate patients about early signs and symptoms of herpes zoster, advising that treatment should be sought as early as possible.
+Physicians should educate patients about early signs and symptoms of herpes zoster, advising that treatment should be sought as early as possible, and inform them about the possibility of prevention through vaccination for eligible individuals.